| Title: | Structures for Preference Data |

 that the additional metadata required for the PrefLib specification is not

-necessarily required for the write_preflib
+necessarily required for the write_preflib method; any missing fields

 required by the PrefLib format will simply show "NA".